Constructing a Toile

 To start off, here is an overview of all of the measurements Devere suggests, although the Front Opening measurement is not illustrated.
 Try to get someone to measure you.
 While it is possible to measure yourself (I do it all the time), it takes practice and skill, and it’s very difficult if you’ve never used these measurements before.

 As you go, write down each measurement in the spreadsheet provided.
-You can either draft using the measurements that are filled out for you in the spreadsheet, or use the instructions found on the website, which use the graduated measure.
+You’ll then draft the pattern using the graduated measure corresponding to your chest size (in inches).
 You can download both below.

 Breast